 Symptoms of COVID-19 and the flu are more systemic and include fever greater than 100.4, chills, sore throat, a cough and overall body aches.
 COVID-19 may be more likely if you have the above symptoms and you recently traveled, had recent exposure to someone positive for COVD-19 or have shortness of breath.

 It’s likely that all hospitals are developing contingency plans regarding hospital beds and how to handle a possible influx of patients.
-As you enter your third trimester you can discuss with your ob-gyn what changes your delivery hospital may be making over the next few weeks and how this may impact you.
-If COVID-19 is still active in your community, there will likely be limitations on the visitors and guests allowed in your room and extra measures set up to screen any individuals coming into the hospital.
+As you enter into your third trimester, you can discuss with your ob-gyn what changes your delivery hospital may be making over the next few weeks and how this may impact you.
 If you have other children, I would recommend having a plan in place for childcare in case your hospital is not allowing visitors.

 Continue to follow guidelines put out by local and federal government.
 Practice social distancing, limit the number of individuals who are around you and your baby and avoid any sick individuals.
 Newborns are at especially high risk of infections since their immune systems are still developing, so make sure to wash your hands with soap and water (or use hand sanitizer if you’re unable to wash your hands) before picking up your baby.
 This is a difficult time and everyone wants to share in the joy of a new baby being born, but it’s important to keep you and your newborn safe.